practicalli/clojure/docs/clojure-cli/clojure-style.md

     ```

-=== "Practicalli Clojure CLI Config"
+=== ":fontawesome-solid-book-open: Practicalli Clojure CLI Config"
-    cljstyle can be used as a library without installing the cljstyle binary.
-[Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) defines the `:format/cljstyle` alias which should be passed wither the `check` or `format` option
+    cljstyle can be used as a library without installing the cljstyle binary.  [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) defines the `:format/cljstyle` alias which should be passed wither the `check` or `format` option

     Check all the Clojure files (.clj .cljc .edn .cljs) in the current project
     ```shell